LiamGaff/Paw-Patrol-V1/README.md

 ## Development Notes
 Due to problems with my payment system I was unable to get the webpage fully operational before my project deadline.
 The Edit animals function currently can't be used this was also due to time constraints.
+The payment form is not as secure as I would like and so further validation is required.

+**Credentials for logging in**
+TestAdmin - Milestone4

 # UX
 ## User Stories